mvolkmann/blog/src/smalltalk.md

 - Install the package.
 - Verify that the methods and classes that were saved in the package are now present.

+To uninstall a package from the current image, open an "Installed Packages" window, select the package, and click the "delete/merge" button.
+This does not delete the file that defines the package.
+TODO: The class category associated with the package and all its contents
+TODO: are still in the image, visible in "System Browser" windows!
+TODO: Why doesn't this work?

 ## Adding and Saving Code